morea-framework/morea-framework.github.io/src/gallery.md

   </div>
   <div class="col-sm-6">
    <p style="margin-top: 20px">
-   A (currently partial) implementation of an undergraduate algorithms class.
+   A partial implementation of an undergraduate algorithms class.
-   The modules, readings, and experiences are all implemented.
-The outcomes and assessments are not yet available. </p>
+   The modules, readings, and experiences are all implemented. </p>
    <p>
-   This site also illustrates the addition of a "Schedule" page using a JQuery plugin to display a Google calendar containing due dates and other course information.
+   This site illustrates the addition of a drop-down menu to the navbar, a News page, and the "Simplex" theme.
    </p>
    <p style="text-align: center; padding-top: 10px">
      <a href="http://philipmjohnson.github.io/ics311s14/" class="btn btn-primary btn-md" role="button">Live site <span class="glyphicon glyphicon-chevron-right"></span> </a>